dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/configuration-api-overview.md

 - Partition or consumer IDs
 - Names of databases to connect to, etc

 Usually, configuration items are stored as key/value items in a state store or database.
-Developers or operators can change application configuration at runtime.
-Once changes are made, the developer will be notified to take the required action and load the new configuration.
+Developers or operators can change application configuration at runtime in the configuration store.
+Once changes are made, a service is notified to load the new configuration.

 Configuration data is read-only from the application API perspective, with updates to the configuration store made through operator tooling.
 With Dapr's configuration API, you can:
 - Consume configuration items that are returned as read-only key/value pairs